Toby Wynn: Emporia State University

 On April 6, 2018, Wynn was announced as the seventh head coach at for Emporia State Lady Hornets basketball, an NCAA Division II school.
-In his first year at Emporia State, Wynn lead the Lady Hornets to a 22–9 overall, 13–6 conference finish, landing them tied for fifth place in conference play.
+In his first year at Emporia State, Wynn led the Lady Hornets to a 22–9 overall, 13–6 conference finish, landing them tied for fifth place in conference play.
 Wynn resigned after the 2022–23 season, finishing the season with a 14–15 overall record, 9–13 conference record.